Consensys/doc.teku/docs/Reference/CLI/CLI-Syntax.md

     validators-proposer-config: "/home/me/node/proposerConfig.json"
     ```

-Remote URL or local file path from which to load proposer configuration.
+Remote URL or local file path from which to load the proposer configuration.

 ### validators-proposer-config-refresh-enabled